 Removing rust from hardware

-As I mentioned above, I love the old patina on the hardware of this wooden chest but I'm going to need to make sure that it doesn't continue to rust.
+As I mentioned above, I love the old patina on the hardware of this wooden trunk but I'm going to need to make sure that it doesn't continue to rust.
 To do that, I'll paint some rust stopper over all the hinges, handles and any other metal parts.
 You will still see that gorgeous patina but the hardware will be safe from further rust.

 Adding a wood trim to the wooden chest